G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Introduction

 \section{Introduction}

-Machine learning has been applied to a wide range of applications such as face recognition~\cite{parkhi2015deep}, autonomous driving~\cite{menze2015object}, and medical diagnoses~\cite{de2016machine, kourou2015machine}.
-However, most of them rely on the availability of large scale training datasets containing sensitive information such as personal photos or medical records.
-Therefore, such sensitive datasets are often hard to obtain due to privacy concerns.

-To protect privacy information from being leaked, data providers sometimes release synthetic datasets produced by generative models learned on the original data.
-Recent studies have shown that generative models such as generative adversarial networks (GAN)~\cite{goodfellow2014generative} can generate synthetic records that are indistinguishable from the original data.

-Although using synthetic data can prevent machine learning models from directly accessing the sensitive data, there is no theoretical guarantee on the privacy protections.
-While privacy definitions such as differential privacy (DP)~\cite{dwork2018privacy} and Renyi differential privacy (RDP)~\cite{mironov2017renyi} provide rigorous privacy guarantee, applying them to synthetic data generation has shown to be a challenging task.
+Machine learning has been applied to a wide range of applications such as face recognition~\citep{parkhi2015deep,zhang2021progressive,li2021nonlinear,li2020qeba}, autonomous driving~\citep{menze2015object}, and medical diagnoses~\citep{de2016machine, kourou2015machine}.
+However, most learning methods rely on the availability of large-scale training datasets containing sensitive information such as personal photos or medical records.
+Therefore, such sensitive datasets are often hard to be shared due to privacy concerns~\citep{zhang2020secret}.
+To handle this challenge, data providers sometimes release synthetic datasets produced by generative models learned on the original data.
+Though recent studies show that generative models such as generative adversarial networks (GAN)~\citep{goodfellow2014generative} can generate synthetic records that are indistinguishable from the original data distribution, there is no theoretical guarantee on the privacy protection.
+While privacy definitions such as differential privacy ~\citep{dwork2008differential} and R\'enyi differential privacy ~\citep{mironov2017renyi} provide rigorous privacy guarantee, applying them to synthetic data generation is nontrivial.

-Recently, two approaches have been proposed to combine differential privacy with GAN.
-In DP-GAN~\cite{xie2018differentially}, the discriminator is trained with differentially private stochastic gradient descent (DP-SGD), and the privacy guarantee for the generator is ensured by the post processing property~\cite{dwork2014algorithmic} of differential privacy.
-However, experimental results have shown that DP-GAN incurs huge utility loss on the synthetic data, especially when the privacy budget is low ($\varepsilon \leq 1$).

-PATE-GAN~\cite{yoon2018pategan} trains differentially private GAN using the PATE mechanism~\cite{papernot2016semi}.
-A student discriminator is trained with an ensemble of teacher discriminators.
-To ensure differential privacy, the student discriminator is not allowed to see any real data.
-Instead, it is only trained on records that are produced by the generator and labeled by teacher discriminators.
-Theoretically, the generator in GAN has the potential of generating an universal distribution, which is a superset of the real distribution, so it is not necessary for the student discriminator to be trained on real records.
-However, such a theoretical bound is loose.
-In practice, if a generator does generate enough samples from the universal distribution, there would be a convergence issue.
-On the other hand, when the generator does converge, it no longer covers the universal distribution, so the student generator may fail to learn the real distribution without seeing real records.